Florence Ryerson

 Florence Ryerson (September 20, 1892 – June 8, 1965) was an American playwright, screenwriter and co-author of the script for the 1939 film The Wizard of Oz.
 Between 1915 and 1927 she published more than 30 short stories and then joined Metro-Goldwyn-Mayer in 1926 to work on silent film scripts.
-In 1930 and 1933 she and her husband wrote two of the earliest books about teenage girlhood.
+In 1930 and 1933 she and her husband wrote two books about teenage girlhood.
 The books were based on a short story series Ryerson had started in 1925.
 She continued to write for most of her life, writing plays for Broadway in the 1940s.

 Life and career

 Early years

 Florence Ryerson was born in Glendale, California.
 She was the daughter of Charles Dwight Willard and Mary McGregor.
-Charles Dwight Willard (1860-1914), journalist and political reformer, was an 1883 graduate of the University of Michigan, worked on the Los Angeles Times and Los Angeles Herald, and was author of The Fall of Ulysses - An Elephant Story (1912), The Herald's History of Los Angeles City (1901), and other books.
-Florence was educated at Stanford and Radcliffe.
-In 1920 Florence and her first husband, Harold Swayne Ryerson, worked in the manufacture of ladies' clothes.
-Florence was also a She attended George Pierce Baker’s famous “47 Workshop” at Harvard University, as did her second husband, Colin Campbell Clements.
+Charles Dwight Willard (1860–1914), journalist and political reformer, was an 1883 graduate of the University of Michigan, worked on the Los Angeles Times and Los Angeles Herald, and was author of The Fall of Ulysses – An Elephant Story (1912), The Herald's History of Los Angeles City (1901), and other books.
+She was educated at Stanford and Radcliffe.
+In 1920 Ryerson and her first husband, Harold Swayne Ryerson, worked in the manufacture of ladies' clothes.
+She was also a She attended George Pierce Baker’s famous “47 Workshop” at Harvard University, as did her second husband, Colin Campbell Clements.